xterm-inator/MikroGuard/README.md

 - Docker for running the MikroGuard server.

 ## Self Sanity Check
-If you would like to check what this program is going to run on your router before allowing access, then check files 'api/app/RouterOS/WireGuard.php' and 'api/app/RouterOS/IPAdress.php'.
+If you would like to check what this program will run on your router before allowing access, check files 'api/app/RouterOS/WireGuard.php' and 'api/app/RouterOS/IPAdress.php'.

-These files contain all access to the router so you can see the commands ran.
+These files contain all access to the router so you can see the commands run.

-Also no user input is ever passed to the router, only values you as the admin through environemt variables have entered.
+Also, no user input is ever passed to the router; only values you, as the admin, have entered through environment variables.

 ## Setup